tiagofilipe3/book-rent-app/README.md

-Book rent app made with CRA, redux, emotion and docker
+Book rent app made with CRA, Redux, emotion, Jest and docker

 To start, type: